HolyNamesAcademy/project-5-image-manipulation-unknowngrave/readme.md

 1. Don't copy-paste code, or let someone do your work for you
 2. Ask for help!
 3. Tell the teaching-team you need more time

 Getting started
 -----
-Go to the [Getting Started With The First Project](https://holynamesseattle.sharepoint.com/sites/Section_6558/_layouts/OneNote.aspx?id=%2Fsites%2FSection_6558%2FSiteAssets%2FProjects%20in%20Comp%20Sci%20-%20Mon-Wed%2019-20%20Notebook&wd=target%28Class%20Overview.one%7C74AD5220-0070-4A9A-BD5E-85B1624E453C%2FGetting%20Started%20With%20A%20Project%7C127DA7EC-BEEC-4463-BE97-A79C378AD455%2F%29) in the OneNote (I suggest you look in the OneNote, since it also has screenshots to follow along with, but the instructions are also below) and follow the instructions to open the project in IntelliJ.

-1. Go to this link: https://classroom.github.com/a/Ek3YlSwW and accept the assignment.
+1. Go to the provided assignment link, and click accept.
 It should take you to your project page.
   (If it doesn't, click on the link above again, and click on the link to the project page).
-2. On the GitHub project page, click on the green "Clone or Download" button and copy the link.
+1. On the GitHub project page, click on the green "Clone or Download" button and copy the link.
-3. Open Intellij, click on the "Checkout from Version Control" drop down and select "GitHub"
+2. Open Intellij, click on the "Checkout from Version Control" drop down and select "GitHub"
-4. On the next page paste the link you copied into the "Git Repository URL" box.
+3. On the next page paste the link you copied into the "Git Repository URL" box.
-5. Click Clone.
+4. Click Clone.
 You may have to enter your GitHub username and password.
-6. If it asks you whether you want to open the project or not, select yes.
+5. If it asks you whether you want to open the project or not, select yes.
-7. You should see your project open.
+6. You should see your project open.
 If you need to reopen the project, you should see it under "File > Open Recent"

 Background
 -----